 The reality of your brand-new electric smoker is that the inside chamber or walls might still carry some residues from the manufacturing process.

 It sounds creepy, but yes, it needs to be cleaned before you start cooking your food.

 This initial procedure is known as ‘seasoning’ or ‘curing’ your electric smoker.

 Here’s how you can season up your new electric smoker:

 Pre Heat it

-Set up your new electric smoker, plug it in and preheat it up to maximum temperature or 275 degrees without any food.
+Set up your new smoker, plug it in and preheat it up to maximum temperature or 275 degrees without any food.
 You can even add wood chips to the smoker box after some time to maximize the heat inside the chamber.

 This procedure will evaporate any undesirable manufacturer’s contaminants, oils, chemicals, etc. from the interior chamber.
 The preheat procedure can take up to 2 or 3 hours.